maximiliancw/TinyBase/README.md

 - Easy to deploy (single binary-like package, Docker-ready).
 - Easy to extend (Python-first, FastAPI-based).
 - Lightweight (SQLite, minimal dependencies).
-- Flexible (collections, typed functions, scheduling, admin UI).
+- Flexible – with custom collections, typed functions, scheduling, built-in admin UI, and much more.

 TinyBase is conceptually similar to PocketBase, but implemented in Python and designed for Python developers.